coder5492/algorithmChallenge/README.md

 # algorithmChallenge
-Solutions to the daily problems of the algorithm challenge
+Solutions to the DailyCodingProblems from http://dailycodingproblem.com